Joe Pye Weed – Nectar Plant for a large variety of butterflies and other pollinators

 Joe Pye Weed can be divided in early spring or fall.

 It might be harder to start them from seeds, but it can be done outdoors in fall or in a greenhouse in early spring.
-The seeds require at least 10 days of cold stratification (keep in moist medium in the refrigerator).
+The seeds require 30 days of cold stratification (keep in moist medium in the refrigerator).
 Do not cover them when planting, as they need light to germinate (may take 2-3 weeks for them to sprout) and keep them moist.

 Why Spotted Joe-Pye Weed?